What is Amazon S3 Backup?

 Creating a backup of Amazon S3 provides a way to recover lost data and avoid extended downtime.
 In addition, Amazon S3 backup can also help to protect against data loss due to future problems, such as new malware variants or unforeseen operational disruptions.
 As a result, Amazon S3 backup should be an essential part of any organization’s cloud data protection strategy.

 Amazon S3 is a reliable and durable storage option for businesses of all sizes.
 However, like any storage solution, it is not immune to data loss.
 This is why it is important to create backups of your Amazon S3 data.
 While Amazon S3 does offer versioning and replication, these features are not sufficient to protect against all data loss scenarios.
 For example, accidental deletion or an insider threat could result in data being removed from S3 without any way to recover it.
 Furthermore, even if data is replicated across accounts or regions, it is still vulnerable to being corrupted or deleted.
-The only way to safeguard against these risks is to backup S3 data with an air gap solution that stores immutable copies outside your main access control domain.
+The only way to safeguard against these risks is to back up S3 data with an air gap backup solution, storing immutable copies outside your main access control domain.

 Depending on the business, there are different types of data that should be backed up in Amazon S3.
 Firstly, any data that is considered business-critical should be protected.
 This could include critical application data, sensitive information such as intellectual property or nonpublic business data, data lakes that host machine learning training datasets, and more.